SystemFw/blog/content/posts/tailrec.md

-Note that because we have replaced recursive components with arguments to `go`, we can compute the next value of `current` without any recursion, we only need to recur in tail position with the updated values of the arguments to `go`:
+Note that because we have replaced recursive components with arguments to `go`, we can compute the next value of `current` without any recursion, we only need to recur in tail position by passing the updated arguments to `go`:

 ```scala